Corporate Social Responsibility - Mālama Hawaiʻi

 Waikōloa Dry Forest Initiative (West Hawaiʻi Island)

-Waikōloa Dry Forest Initiative is a community driven non-profit that cares for the dryland forest of Waikoloa.
-Leave a legacy in the dryland forest by helping to restore this special ecosystem through native planting, seed collection, and weed management.
+Waikōloa Dry Forest Initiative is a community-driven non-profit that cares for the dryland forest of Waikoloa.
+Volunteers help to restore this special ecosystem through native planting, seed collection, and weed management.
+Workdays can be scheduled Monday through Saturday, 8am – noon for up to 30 attendees.

 Maui